-The previous analysis can be done individually for the four main accident event types.
+This analysis can be done individually for the four main accident event types.

-Figure 2.7-9 Percentage of contributing factors involved in human action accident events for the period 2014-2022, organized by contributing factor categories and contributing factor types
+Figure 2.7-9 Percentage of contributing factors involved in human action accident events for the period 2014-2021, organized by contributing factor categories and contributing factor types

-Regarding 'human action accident' events for the period from 2014 to 2022, 'Human behaviour' is the main contributing factor category, with 53.6% of the contributing factors.
+Regarding 'human action accident' events for the period from 2014 to 2021, 'Human behaviour' is the main contributing factor category, with 53.8% of the contributing factors.

-It is followed by 'Environment' with 27.3% of the contributing factors, 'Rules, procedures and training' with 11.6% and 'Tools and equipment' with 7.5%.
+It is followed by 'Environment' with 26.8% of the contributing factors.